1. Privacy Preserving Search App: Xayn

 - Cloud-Service: 1&1 Ionos SE, Germany

 - Hosting of our Website: Webflow, Inc., USA – Your device will establish an internet connection with the Webflow servers when you access our website, and solely for this purpose Webflow for a few moments processes your IP address and other meta data.
 However, Webflow does not store your IP address or any personal data of you.
-We concluded so-called EU model clauses with Webflow.
+We concluded so-called EU Standard Contractual Clauses with Webflow.

 c.
 Your Rights

 Although we do not store any of your personal data, we must inform you that you may exercise your right to information, rectification, erasure and, if applicable, restriction of processing and data portability at the address mentioned below.
 If you as a data subject believe any of your rights have been infringed, you may file an appeal with the competent data protection authority.

 2. How Our Privacy Preserving Search Engine Works in Detail

 Since we cannot access the personal data you insert in the App, we do not process any data through the App.
 Nevertheless, we want to give you an impression of how the App works.